 The Missing Link

 Top leader succession is a behavioral process.
 It relies on what people do.
-A fancy automated process can replace the attention and judgment of leaders.
+A fancy automated process can become a proxy for the attention and judgment of leaders.
 The continuum below shows where CEO succession falls between an automated process and one that relies on human action.

 The reason the X is slightly to the right of the far end is because there is some information that can and should feed into a process such as leadership succession, without additional effort.
 These are the objective measures such as revenue, margin, sales, rate of growth, market share, etc. These are numbers that are, or should be, known for a given senior executive.